 High Commission cabin has, perhaps, one of the best deck experiences at The Lure.
 The deck is the closest to the river and with some elevation allowing full views of the river, High Commission mountain and the cliffs perfect for a relaxing evening, or a coffee in the morning.
 With all-new beds, appliances, furniture, lighting, and kitchenware, our housekeeping cabins are among the most modern accommodations in Downieville, perfect for extended stays.

-1 bedroom: 1 queen bed.
-Two extra guests are welcome to sleep in the living room and the Lure will provide mattresses and bedding upon request for this option.
-Pet fee $20.00/night/pet.
+1 bedroom: 1 full bed.
+One extra guest is welcome to sleep in the living room and the Lure will provide mattresses and bedding upon request for this option.
+Pet fee $20.00/night.
 If you have any questions regarding this cabin, please give us a call at 530-289-3465.
 We’re here to make your stay at the Lure Resort a memorable one!

 |Bed / Bath||Beds||Pets|

 Please choose a check-in and departure date on the booking page to book.